Please visit the CapScribe 3 site.

 Help Us Test CapScribe 2

-Making Iconic Moments Accessible
+Captions Make Iconic Moments Accessible to All

 - The video description component includes synthetic voice (text-to-speech) options in addition to a live recording feature.